 There is nothing worse than forgetting something you need during a hunt.
 A good, durable turkey vest is key to holding all your tools.
 During spring gobbler season, I have an all-day vest and a run-and-gun vest.
 There are plenty of options when it comes to buying your vest, but I recommend getting one that will offer multiple uses with extra baggage.

 - Pockets: There is no such thing as too many pockets on your vest.
 Pay attention to all the different-sized pockets and whether the vest offers inside and outside pockets.
 I prefer to have zippers on my pockets and/or ties to secure my tools.
-During your hunt, you could be hiking through different types of terrain or crawling through fields and do not want to chance losing any tools.
-Most vests will provide box call pockets, striker pockets and more.
+During your hunt, you could be hiking through different types of terrain or crawling through fields and do not want to chance to lose any tools.
+Most vests will provide box call pockets, striker pockets, and more.

-- Game Bag: This is huge for turkey hunters that walk a lot of miles to harvest their bird.
-The game bag gives you the ability to transport your bird, handsfree, out of the woods.
+- Game Bag: This is huge for turkey hunters that walk a lot of miles to harvest their birds.
+The game bag gives you the ability to transport your bird, hands-free, out of the woods.
 Check to make sure this area is big enough to hold a 20-25 lb turkey.
 Pay attention to how it works; does it offer clips to secure the weight and is it expandable?
-While it is easy to throw a turkey over your shoulder, it limits your hands for decoys, guns and other items you may use during your hunt.
+While it is easy to throw a turkey over your shoulder, it limits your hands for decoys, guns, and other items you may use during your hunt.

-- Face mask: Some like mess but any camo face mask will do.
+- Face mask: Some like mesh but any camo face mask will do.